CurlyBytes/spiceworks_7.5_api/README.md

+This repository contains some changes to make the login procedure work again on the latest SpiceWorks 7.5 versions (as of August 2018)

+From the original repository:

 SPICEWORKS UNOFFICIAL EXTERNAL API
 This is a small script to authenticate a user to Spiceworks and then fetch some JSON API data from their Internal JSON API